VISIONAI/VMXdocs/docs/VMXserver.md

-# VMX Server: Object Detection Engine and API
+# VMX Server: Engine API

-This readme will first focus on installation/activation, then describe the available VMX server API commands, and conclude with an overview how VMX models are organized on your hard drive.
+The VMX server performs the object recognition computations required to deliver a robust and real-time object detection experience.
+This page explains the available VMX server API commands, and describe how VMX models are organized on your hard drive.

+---

 ## Configuring VMX server